kyma-project/website/content/blog-posts/2021-01-28-release-notes-1.19/index.md

 ### Limiting parallel Function builds
 We have changed the Function build process so that it doesn't allow for unlimited simultaneous builds.
 There is a pool of 5 simultaneous builds available by default.
-This will protect against draining the computational resources on small Runtimes, in a scenario where bulk Function reconciliation is triggered.
+This will protect you against draining the computational resources on small runtimes, in a scenario where bulk Function reconciliation is triggered.